-A DANGER Explosion hazard
+▲ DANGER Explosion hazard

-If a warm insertion tool comes into contact with explosives, an explosion could occur.
-During operation with certain materials as well as use of certain materials in machine parts, sparks and ignition can occur.
+If an working tool comes into contact with explosives or explosive gases, an explosion could occur.
+When working on certain materials and when using certain materials in machine parts, sparks and ignition can occur.
 Explosions will lead to severe injuries or death.

-- Never operate the machine in any explosive environment. - Never use the machine near flammable materials, fumes or dust. - Make sure that there are no undetected sources of gas or explosives. - Never drill in an old hole.
+- Never operate the machine in any explosive environment. - Never use the machine near flammable materials, fumes or dust. - ► Make sure that there are no undetected sources of gas or explosives.

-WARNING Operating pressure
+▲ WARNING Operating pressure